WSU-bjoshi/classactivitybackend-OzyOzyOzyOzyOzy/Project1/README.md

    - In AWS, an elastic IP is an assigned IP you use to ssh into your instances.
 It will always remain the same.
 The public IP can change due to the shear amount of connections AWS uses.
 The elastic IP is basically an alias IP to allow you to always connect to the "same" IP.
 ## Part 2 - EC2 Instance Creation

-This part will focus on configuring an instance in your VPC.

-For each step below, provide a description of steps to complete the tasks (screenshots not required) and any additional documentation required by the step.

-Note: these steps are ordered based on the "Launch Instances" wizard.

 1. Create a new **Instance**.
 In addition to describing what an instance is and how-to launch a new one, find and document the following information about the instance you have built:
    - Description: An instance is essentially a virtual machine that AWS hosts on their servers.
 It can use any image that you provide.
 For this example, I will be building a basic Ubuntu instance.
    - AMI selected:  Ubuntu 24.04 LTS ID = `ami-0360c520857e3138f`